-There are a number of pieces of legislation which set out measures and actions for schools in response to bullying as well as criminal law.
-These may include:

-- The Education and Inspection Act 2006 - DfE (Independent School Standards) (England) Regulations 2014 - The Equality Act 2010 - Power to tackle poor Behaviour Outside School
+- 14.1 There are several pieces of legislation which set out measures and actions for schools in response to bullying as well as criminal law.
+These may include: - a) The Education and Inspection Act 2006. - b) DfE (Independent School Standards) (England) Regulations 2014. - c) The Equality Act 2010. - d) Power to tackle poor Behaviour Outside School.